 Volume Profile is the first indicator in the Sage Trading System — the WHERE.
-It doesn't tell you direction.
-It doesn't give you entry signals.
+It does not tell you direction.
+It does not give you entry signals.
 What it does is show you the prices where institutions parked their capital.
-Those prices become the levels that matter — not because you drew a line there, but because billions of dollars are anchored there.
+Those prices become the levels that matter — not because you drew a line there, but because real money is anchored there.

 Why Traditional Support/Resistance Fails